-All information is more understandable if it is structured.
-When you want to order some products, set tasks or calculate costs, you have to grand information that should be structured into columns or rows.
+All information is more understandable when it is structured.
+When you want to order products, set tasks, or calculate costs, you have to organize information that should be structured into columns or rows.

-If you need to go to the Setup Mode, click on the
+If you need to switch to the Setup Mode, click on the

 Setupbutton displayed in the top right corner.